Getting a Colonoscopy: What to Expect

 Polyps are small growths in the colon that aren’t yet cancerous, but have the potential to develop into cancer.
 A polyp that’s found during a colonoscopy is removed, which can actually prevent the development of cancer.
-A pathologist determines if it is a benign polyp or if it is colon cancer.
-Most polyps (about 95%) that are removed are precancerous, meaning that they have not yet progressed to cancer.
+A pathologist determines if it’s a benign polyp or if it’s colon cancer.
+Most polyps (about 95%) that are removed are precancerous, meaning that they haven’t yet progressed into cancer.

 Many people hold off on getting a colonoscopy because of the perceived discomfort or embarrassment of the situation.
-That’s why it is helpful to know that it is a painless procedure.
+That’s why it’s helpful to know that it’s a painless procedure.

 “When we see a polyp, we actually physically take the polyp out through the colonoscope,” Dr. Zuri Murrell, a colorectal surgeon at Cedars-Sinai Medical Center, previously told SurvivorNet.
 “That means we basically put a wire through with a little bit of a little flange at the end, and we pull the polyp out.
 Now, note there is no pain with that.
 Inside the colon, there are no pain fibers.
 So there’s no pain.”

-When they take the polyp out, they send it to a lab.
+When doctors take the polyp out, they send it to a lab.

 “A pathologist basically cuts up the little polyp and looks under a microscope,” Dr. Murrell explained.
 “And underneath the microscope, they can decide whether or not it is early cancer or whether it is just a precancerous polyp.”